Pion Transition Form Factor from Twisted-Mass Lattice QCD and the Hadronic Light-by-Light $\pi^0$-pole Contribution to the Muon $g-2$: Conclusions and outlook

 In the single-virtual regime we find agreement between our calculated pion form factor and the experimental data up to $Q_2^2 \lesssim 2\text{ GeV}^2$, while the extrapolation to $Q_2^2 \gtrsim 2\text{ GeV}^2$, based purely on our lattice data, systematically undershoots the experimental data from CELLO \cite{CELLO:1990klc}, CLEO \cite{CLEO:1997fho}, BaBar \cite{BaBar:2009rrj, BaBar:2011nrp} and Belle \cite{Belle:Uehara2012}, cf.~\Fig~\ref{fig:comb_fit_TFFs}.
 In contrast, our results for the partial decay width $\Gamma(\pi \to \gamma \gamma)$ and the slope parameter $b_\pi$ are compatible with the experimental values, cf.~\Fig~\ref{fig:results}.
 We note, however, that we do not observe any significant tension between the lattice data and the experimental one, as discussed in Sec.~\ref{sec:lattice+exp analysis}.

 The main result of this paper, namely the pion-pole contribution to HLbL,

-is compatible with recent lattice and data-driven results, with a relative total error at the sub-6\% level.
-The main systematic effect not fully accounted for in this work is the effect of working at fixed finite volumes.
-At the physical lattice sizes of $5.1$--$5.5$\,fm employed in this work, we expect finite-size effects to be negligible compared to the current precision for $\amupi$ and $\Gamma(\pi \to \gamma \gamma)$, as observed in Ref.~\cite{Gerardin:2023naa} for similar physical lattice sizes.
+is compatible with recent lattice and data-driven results, with a relative total error at thesub-6\% level.
+The main systematic effect not fully accounted for in this work is the effect of working at a fixed finite spatial volume.
+On general grounds finite-size effects can be estimated in QCD to be of the order ${\cal O}(\exp(-m_\pi L))$, i.e., they are exponentially suppressed.
+With our values of $m_\pi L =3.6$--$3.9$ we expect them to be at most a few percent.
+In practice, at the physical lattice sizes of $5.1$--$5.5$\,fm employed in this work, finite-size effects appear to be negligible compared to the current precision for $\amupi$ and $\Gamma(\pi \to \gamma \gamma)$, as demonstrated in Ref.~\cite{Gerardin:2023naa} for similar physical lattice sizes.
 Since there are no lattice results available from previous work for the slope parameter and its sensitivity to finite-size effects, we can not exclude it to be affected more.
 We leave the study of finite-size effects as future work, potentially using ETMC ensembles at physical pion mass and the same range of lattice spacings with larger lattice sizes up to $\approx 7.5 \,$fm.

 To achieve further precision in future work, several options are available: One can use momentum $\vec{p} \neq 0$ for the pseudoscalar creation operator (i.e., the moving frame) to give a better coverage of the single-virtual axis.
 In addition, a fourth physical point ensemble with approximately the same volume as the three used here, but with an even smaller lattice spacing, is currently in production and could then also be included in this calculation.